aadarshb123/lost-found/README.md

   - .env stores all the confidential information like API keys and port numbers, so it doesnt get pushed up to github; therefore, everyone has to create their own file locally

 To Run the App:
-- "npm run start" in the lost-found directory: I am using nodedemon, so this should run the backend and frontend concurrently
+- "npm run start" in the lost-found directory: I am using nodemon, so this should run the backend and frontend concurrently

 Some Helpful Things:
 - Enable autosaving on VS Code: its gonna be a pain in the ass to save your code everytime make changes and restart the app